GATOS. VIII. On the physical origin of the extended MIR emission in AGN: Conclusions

 Our results put constraints on the extension of the MIR emission associated with dusty winds to be at scales $\le20$ pc, which coincides with the median diameter, $\sim42$ pc, of the molecular and dusty torus \citep{GATOSI}.
 Note that the bulk of the dust mass is better traced at sub-mm wavelengths \citep{ELR2018b,AH2021,Nikutta2021a,Nikutta2021b}.
 This locates the potential dusty wind in the funnel of the torus width \citep[e.g.,][]{GamezRosas2022}.
 To physically characterize a dusty component and associate it with a wind, high-angular resolution ($<0.1"$) and $1-1000~\mu$m IFU observations are required, which is beyond the capabilities of the JWST except for a few nearby, $<10$ Mpc, AGN.
 Alternatively, the use of the Aperture Masking Interferometer (AMI) on the JWST is a very promising observing mode, which can provide $1-10$ pc scale resolution in nearby AGN \citep{LR2025}.

-We conclude that the extended $39-450$ MIR emission arises from dust in molecular clouds or shocked regions across the NLR.
-In addition, the extended MIR emission component has a fairly constant dust temperature and mass, and it is uncorrelated with AGN and outflow properties.
+\textbf{Our observations suggest that} the extended $39-450$ MIR emission arises from dust in molecular clouds or shocked regions across the NLR.
+In addition, \textbf{we estimated that} the extended MIR emission component has a fairly constant dust temperature and mass, and it is uncorrelated with AGN and outflow properties.
 This result favors the idea that the dust component is not spatially correlated with the warm outflows in the NLR.
 However, a statistical sample spanning a wide range of AGN and outflow properties is required to confirm these results.
 This work calls for a reassessment of many observational and theoretical studies of the extended IR emission in AGN.

 \facilities{ JWST (MIRI, MRS), SVO \citep{SVO2012,SVO2020}}

 \software{ astropy \citep{astropy:2022,astropy:2018,astropy:2013}, aplpy \citep{aplpy2012,aplpy2019}, matplotlib \citep{matplotlib2007}, numpy \citep{numpy2020}, pandas \citep{mckinney-proc-scipy-2010,reback2020pandas}, scipy \citep{2020SciPy-NMeth}.}